wp-plugins/bns-early-adopter/readme.txt

 == Frequently Asked Questions ==
-= Q: Why would I want to use this plugin / widget? =
-A: To show your faith in WordPress code and the developers who write it.
+= Q: Why would I want to use this plugin / widget? = To show your faith in WordPress code and the developers who write it.

 == Screenshots ==
 1. Default widget options panel